The Midnight Maiden Ch. 05byLordBrionGrenwall©

 The Midnight Maiden

 "Good morning Father, you look as if you have lost a fight with an ogre.
 Did the drink and song get the better of you last night?
-Perhaps you should slow down a bit?"
+Perhaps at your age you should slow down a bit?"
 He laughed.

-"I won the fight but that doesn't stop the damn ogres from marching through my skull!" he laughed.
-Barnard looked at the food and felt his stomach turn at the sight of the greasy bacon, he picked up a biscuit.
+"I won the fight but that doesn't stop the damn ogres from marching through my skull!"
+Barnard grinned.
+He looked at the food and felt his stomach turn at the sight of the greasy bacon, he picked up a biscuit.
 "William and I drank and talked about you son, he was curious."

 "Curious about what?" he asked but knowing full well, he felt himself flush.